Should I do PBP?

 Lunch is far more reasonable prospect as most bakeries will offer sandwiches, as with the grocery stores.

 I’d recommend looking into a hotel with included breakfast too when possible, as there can be some great hotel breakfasts! (and the prices are far better than once you arrive).
 If this isn’t your jam, amusingly, most grocery stores will sell cutlery and knives for quite reasonable prices and of high quality.
-You can then eat in your hotel 🙂
+You can then eat in your hotel 🙂 - Improvements to your bike setup

 There’s always going to be a little thing here or there that might come up, so I’d always recommend saving a couple extra hundred dollars for bike parts/accessories the year before such a big event.
-Maybe a new bike computer, shoes, something of the like.
+Maybe a new bike computer, shoes, something of the like. - Clothing

 Yes, you might want new shorts/jackets during the year, but you 100% will want to save some money for whatever PBP jersey there is for that year.
-This might just be your club’s, but it may also be the official PBP jersey.
+This might just be your club’s, but it may also be the official PBP jersey. - The ride itself

-Okay, so this is a bit obvious, but I also brought 200€ with me on the ride for food at the controls and any accidental accomodation/taxi/trains I had to purchase.
+Okay, so this is a bit obvious, but I also brought 200€ with me on the ride for food at the controls and any accidental accomodation/taxi/trains I had to purchase. - Two and a half seasons of Randonneuring

 I say this explicitly, because it’s not just PBP you have to plan for.
 You will want to complete a randonneur series the year before PBP to ensure you get a good pre-registration time (see my other post), and you must complete a series the year of PBP.
 If something goes wrong and you miss a ride during the series on PBP year, you have to have the time-off and budget to be able to travel somewhere else and do a series.
 This is easily overlooked, and might be impossible due to cost during the actual PBP year, so save some cash for that!

-Then of course, you may want to do some more rides leading up to the event as training.
+Then of course, you may want to do some more rides leading up to the event as training. - A new drivetrain

 Maybe I’m paranoid, but I always change my chain, cassette and cables, along with my brake pads and tires, before a 1200km brevet.
 I do ride at least 100kms on this setup to make sure it’s okay, but the last thing I want during a 1200 is for any of my drivetrain to crap out.